tradescoop/litepaper/README.md

 - Establish partnerships with leading DeFi protocols to enhance platform features.

 ### **How to Get Started**
+1. **learn about our Web3 project on our website** [tradescoop.io](https://tradwscoop.io/scoop-token-launch)

-1. **Buy $SCOOP Tokens**: Available on [Virtuals.io](http://virtuals.io/) or Uniswap.
+2. **Buy $SCOOP Tokens**: Available on [Virtuals.io](https://app.virtuals.io/virtuals/16098) or Uniswap.
-2. **Connect Your Wallet**: Link your web3 wallet to access token-gated features.
+3. **Connect Your Wallet**: Link your web3 wallet to access token-gated features.
-3. **Activate the AI Agent**: Configure your preferences and let SCOOP assist with real-time insights.
+4. **Activate the AI Agent**: Configure your preferences and let SCOOP assist with real-time insights.
-4. **Stake for Rewards**: Participate in staking to earn rewards and take part in governance.
+5. **Stake for Rewards**: Participate in staking to earn rewards and take part in governance.